Latina student on college campus looking happy with books, backpack

 “Don’t sweat the small stuff”

 So said Dr. Richard Carlson in his famous book.
 Remember those words.
 Live them.
 You will experience so many awesome things once you leave high school, you won’t ever want to go back—and you won’t remember the little stuff that bothered you.
 Your college experience will comprise some of the best times of your life, memories you will carry with you for a long time.
-Just keep these tips in mind, and your transition will be a success!
+Just keep these tips for transitioning to college in mind, and your experience will be a success!

-Learn more about making a smooth transition from high school to college with the articles and advice tagged under "college prep."
+Learn more about making a smooth transition from high school to college on CollegeXpress.

 Like what you’re reading?